Get our CREC e-Newsletter:

 CREC Reauthorized to Administer Advanced Route Special Education Certification Program

-Throughout the country, 49 states are reporting a shortage of special education teachers, making the Advanced Route to Certification for Special Education Cross Endorsement program very important.
+(Hartford, CT) Throughout the country, 49 states are reporting a shortage of special education teachers, making the Advanced Route to Certification for Special Education Cross Endorsement program very important.

 The cross endorsement allows certified teachers to earn an additional certification in comprehensive special education.
 CREC is pleased to offer this program as a way to help school districts, and it is proud to announce that the Connecticut State Department of Education has granted approval for CREC to continue to administer the program for another three years—until 2019.